-Parental mobility rights, which specifically address a parent’s right to relocate or move with a child, can present numerous complexities best addressed by an experienced lawyer.
-If you are looking to relocate or are an access parent and want to dispute a proposed move by the custodial parent, an Ontario family law lawyer at Feldstein Family Law Group P.C. can help you understand your rights and your options.
+Parental relocation rights can present numerous complexities best addressed by an experienced lawyer.
+If you are looking to relocate or are a parent with parenting time (under the Children’s Law Reform Act) or a person with non-primary parenting time or contact (Under the Divorce Act) and want to dispute a proposed move by the custodial parent or parent with primary parenting time, a family law lawyer at Feldstein Family Law Group P.C. can help you understand your rights and your options.
 Taking the appropriate measures will be essential if your relationship with your child is to be protected to the fullest extent.

 Do not wait to act if you have questions about mobility rights.
 Call (905) 581-7222 for a free consultation and make the right choices for you and your child.